yongxia/recipes-app-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Usage
-sign up https://www.food2fork.com/about/api and get API key replace FOOD_2_FORK_KEY with your key in App.js and Recipe.js
+sign up https://www.food2fork.com/about/api and get API key<br />
+replace FOOD_2_FORK_KEY with your key in App.js and Recipe.js<br />

 ## Available Scripts